-Note 13 - Interest and Penalties
+Note 14 - Interest and Penalties

-The Company has been assessed penalties and interest by Canada Revenue Agency under subsection 247(3) of the Income Tax Act (Canada), in connection with transfer pricing for the years ended March 31, 2012 and 2013, in the amounts of \$224,742 and \$326,473 respectively.
+The Company has been assessed penalties and interest by Canada Revenue Agency under subsection 247(3) of the Income Tax Act (Canada), in connection with transfer pricing for the years ended March 31, 2012 and 2013, in the amounts of \$224,742 and \$326,473, respectively.
 TAG's management has filed a Notice of Objection to initiate the dispute process.
-As required by CRA TAG has paid 50% of the accessed amount and accrued the remaining balance in the current year.
-Upon resolution of the dispute TAG will be required to either pay the remaining 50% or will be refunded the amount paid if the Objection is resolved in TAG's favour.
+TAG paid 50% of the assessed amount in the previous fiscal year and accrued the remaining balance in the current year.
+Upon resolution of the dispute, TAG will be required to either pay the remaining 50% or will be refunded the amount paid, if the Objection is resolved in TAG's favour.

-Note 14 - Commitments
+Note 15 - Commitments